What is Ichimoku ?

 However, it was not until the 1990s that Western trading rooms began to take an interest in Ichimoku.
 Until then (probably because of inaccurate translations), it was only perceived as yet another exotic indicator.
 But nowadays Ichimoku has become more and more popular.
-Many books and websites about Ichimoku are available to the public presently, but beware - most of the Ichimoku related content that you can find on the internet is false.
+Many books and websites about Ichimoku are available to the public nowadays, but beware, most of the Ichimoku related content that you can find on the internet is false.

 Ichimoku suits every trading style (scalping, intraday, swing trading).
-It is effective regardless of how long you wish to keep your positions (short, medium and long-term).
+It is effective regardless of how long you wish to keep your positions (short, medium or long-term).

 The strength of Ichimoku Kinko Hyo lies in its simplicity, regardless of what asset or timeframe you use, allied with its powerful ability to deliver dynamic analysis.